abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

            [[200., 201., 202., 203., 204., 205., 206., 207., 208., 209.],
             [210., 211., 212., 213., 214., 215., 216., 217., 218., 219.]]])

-!!!
-Info ""
 NumPy first creates three `ndarrays` (one per dimension), each of shape `(3, 2, 10)`.
 Each array has values equal to the coordinate along a specific axis.
 For example, all elements in the `z` array are equal to their z-coordinate:

 ```md
 [[[ 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0.]